jimhendy/PandemicGame/README.md

 classes = Capital camel case

 TODO:
-* Event cards
 * log file
 * tooltops/titles on cards - some way to explain event cards
 * tooltip for chosen role abilities
 * landing page image does not show on phone
 * Font sizes should be in %/vh

-Contingency planner special action
+* Contingency planner special action
-Infection counter should update with initial deal Tooltip for current role
+* Infection counter should update with initial deal
+* Tooltip for current role
-Tooltips for role card selection
+* Tooltips for role card selection
-Restart game button in selection page / another page with current game/new game Tooltips for event cards
+* Restart game button in selection page / another page with current game/new game
+* Tooltips for event cards
-Event cards between epidemic stages
+* Event cards between epidemic stages
+* Random state and log actions for replication

-Picking the bottom infection deck card with resilient population makes the whole deck image disappear
+Picking the bottom infection deck card with resilient population makes the whole deck image disappear ??

 Random state and log?